 Engineering processes and methods |

 These databases include the full-text of articles for journals to which the Library subscribes.
-If you find a citation in PubMed or a citation index, you may be led to one of these databases to read the article.
+If you find a citation in PubMed or a citation index, you may be led to one of these databases to access the article.

 Search by keyword or your program to find the right database for your research.